edwelker/website/content/posts/push-style-xslt-vs-pull-style.md

     </template>
 ```

-and the rule in “imageformat.xsl” (the template being extended in this case),
+and the rule in "imageformat.xsl” (the template being extended in this case),

 ```
 <pre lang="xml">